 Settling down in Los Angeles, I continued studio singing but found myself involved in doing voiceovers (commercials, cartoons, narrations, TV and radio promos) and as a disc jockey on KOST.
 Soon, I was lucky enough to establish myself as one of the top female voice actors in the L.A. area.

-I was lucky enough to sell that first effort in 1991 (“Sultry Whispers,” about a VO actress-write what you know, right?) to Bantam Books.
+I was lucky enough to sell that first effort in 1991 (“Sultry Whispers,” about a VO actress; hey, write what you know, right?) to Bantam Books.
 Between then and 2008 I wrote and sold eighteen more novels, most to the giant Harlequin romance novel publishers.
-Some were straight romance, some comedic, some suspenseful, but all were a whole bunch of fun to write and (ahem) research.
+Some were straight romance, some comedic, some suspenseful, a couple were lightly paranormal, but all were a whole bunch of fun to write and (ahem) research.
 I won some awards, did a stint as President of the 10,000-member Romance Writers of America, and was no longer in danger of my brain drying up.

-In the past several years, I’ve continued my VO career, written and performed some stories from my life, started reviewing films again, done the occasional singing gig and basked in my amazing grown kids and young grandchildren.
-Oh, and lately I’ve been appearing at Comic Cons all over the country, which has been sheer joy.
+In the past several years, I’ve continued my VO career, written and performed some stories from my life, retired from reviewing films, done the occasional singing gig and basked in my amazing grown kids and young grandchildren.
+Oh, and I’ve also been signing autographs and meeting fans at Comic Cons all over the country, which has been sheer joy.

-When I created the “Poison Ivy” voice for TV’s “Batman, the Animated Series” in 1992, I could never have imagined-in my wildest dreams-that I would be a celebrated icon 25 years later!
+When I created the “Poison Ivy” voice for TV’s “Batman, the Animated Series” in 1992, I could never have imagined-in my wildest dreams-that I would be a celebrated icon over 30 years later!
 But as my appearances at conventions, during interviews and on podcasts have proven, this highly successful-but-anonymous voice actress is no longer anonymous.
-Even my other toon voices are recognized.
-So after years and years of doing all kinds of things that brought me both joy and an opportunity to exercise my creative chops, right now it’s my cartoon work that allows me to gush and say “Wow” and “Cool” and other similarly happy expressions.
+Even my less-famous toon voices are recognized.
+So after years and years of doing all kinds of things that brought me both joy and an opportunity to exercise my creative chops, right now it’s my cartoon work that allows me to gush and say “Wow” and “Cool” and other similarly happy-if-outdated expressions.
 Lucky, lucky me.